Petra Christian University: Campus

 The entire teaching and learning process and activities of organizing higher education are held in an area of 401,782 m² (0.401 km²), located on St. Siwalankerto 103-105, 121-131, and 142-144 plot situated in Surabaya - East Java, which is easily accessible by various mass transportation and highways.
 Located near with Suroboyo Night Carnival, Trans Studio Surabaya, Surabaya Zoo, City of Tomorrow Mall, Royal Plaza and Transmart Surabaya.

 In its development in 2013, Petra Christian University began building a new building which is the first environmentally friendly university building in Surabaya, where Block-Q building was completed in 2017.
 The Campus has 31 Complex of buildings, that having an alphabetical naming.
-PCU provided a dormitory residential accommodation located in student town "Petra The SQUARE dormitory".
-Entrance into student dorm are via door access control using student ID card.
 Security is provided by a team of in-house security officers and outsourced security guards.
-The University also has over 400 CCTV cameras throughout the campus.
+The university also has over 400 CCTV cameras throughout the campus.

 Student life

 PCU Philharmonic Hall

 Petra Christian University Philharmonic Hall was completed in 2017 with the capacity over 3,000 seats.
-Which includes box seats, corporate suites and a royal suite.
 It is the first concert hall built specifically for classical music and movie theater hall.
 It is the home of the Petra Little Theater and Petra Philharmonic Orchestra (PPO).
 The hall is constructed with concealed movable ceiling panels which can be adjusted to alter the volume in the hall and simulate a wide range of acoustic environments.
 Along with the Hall, there is also gymnastics studio, coffeehouse, reflecting pool, exhibition hall, stationery shop, retail store, ATM center, bank, auditorium, contemporary artpieces gallery and infinity gardenia.